-He was the first Oral & Maxillofacial surgeon in Tarrant County to graduate from medical school and dental school, earning dual degrees.
+He was the first Oral Surgeon in Tarrant County to graduate from medical school and dental school, earning dual degrees.
 His reputation and commitment to excellence earn him numerous awards from his peers and the community.
 However, Dr. Tye is most rewarded by his patients’ satisfaction and happiness.

 Between the ages of 18 and 24, most young adults experience the growth of a third and final set of back teeth called wisdom teeth.
 This last set of molars can be unpredictable in terms of their positioning, their development and their usefulness.
 In fact, these teeth are often considered to be nonessential and are generally recommended for extraction if they are not in good health.

 With an oral examination and x-rays of the teeth and jaws, Dr. Tye can evaluate the health of the wisdom teeth to determine if they will be problematic.
-Studies have shown that the early evaluation and treatment of the wisdom teeth is more beneficial than waiting until a complication arises.
+Studies have shown that the early evaluation and treatment of the wisdom teeth is more beneficial than waiting until problems or complication arise.

 Properly aligned wisdom teeth surrounded by healthy gum tissue do not generally require surgical attention.
 Unfortunately, the more common scenario is that the teeth tend to grow in sideways, partially or completely trapped under the gum and bone.